Plant-Food-Research-Open/assemblyqc/docs/usage.md

   - `synteny_labels:` A two column tsv file listing fasta sequence ids (first column) and their labels for the synteny plots (second column)

 - `synteny_plotsr_assembly_order`: The order in which Minimap2 alignments are performed and, then, plotted by Plotsr.
 For assembly A, B and C; if the order is specified as 'B C A', then, two alignments are performed.
 First, C is aligned against B as reference.
 Second, A is aligned against C as reference.
 The order of these assemblies on the Plotsr figure is also 'B C A' so that B appears on top, C in the middle and A at the bottom.
 If this parameter is `null`, the assemblies are ordered alphabetically.
 All assemblies from `input` and `synteny_xref_assemblies` are included by default.
 If an assembly is missing from this list, that assembly is excluded from the analysis.

+> [!NOTE]
+> PLOTSR performs a sequence-wise (preferably chromosome-wise) synteny analysis.
+The order of the sequences for each assembly is inferred from its `synteny_labels` file.

 ### Merqury K-mer analysis